cch0/fun-with-infrastructure-as-code/terraform/README.md

 ## Directory Structure
 * modules: contains terraform modules for each supported resource

 * dev: directory to contain all resources for the `development` environment.
-Similarily, there can be `stage` and `prod` directories.
+Similarly, there can be `stage` and `prod` directories.

 * Assuming under `engineering` organization there are multiple development groups, each group then owns its directory (also GCP folder).
 Group level IAM roles can be assigned at this folder level.